 The government has often failed to hold members of the FARDC accountable for systematic human rights violations.
 Despite diplomatic pressure from the international community, the government has not undertaken a meaningful investigation into allegations that hundreds of people have been killed by the FARDC in the Kasaï region.
 Growing government repression and the population's frustration with the unconstitutional delay in elections enhances the risk of further instability and conflict.

 The government of the DRC has struggled to uphold its Responsibility to Protect and its own forces have been complicit in some previous mass atrocity crimes.
 The DRC needs ongoing international support to prevent recurring violence.

 On 31 March 2017 the UN Security Council (UNSC) extended MONUSCO's mandate until March 2018, emphasizing that the DRC government "bears the primary responsibility to protect civilians within its territory and subject to its jurisdiction, including protection from crimes against humanity and war crimes."
 The resolution reduced MONUSCO's troop ceiling from 19,815 to 16,215 despite mounting security challenges.

-The DRC government and MONUSCO must ensure that protecting civilians remains their primary priority as they address the ongoing threat posed by various armed groups in both the Kasaï and eastern regions.
+The DRC government and MONUSCO needs to ensure that protecting civilians remains their primary priority as they address the ongoing threat posed by various armed groups in both the Kasaï and eastern regions.
 The government must halt support for Bana Mura and condemn the targeting of civilians based upon ethnicity.

-It is essential that the Human Rights Council-mandated experts be appointed and dispatched to the DRC immediately.
-The government must fully cooperate with the international team, providing access to all relevant sites and also establishing a credible domestic investigative mechanism.
+The government should fully cooperate with the Human Rights Council-mandated international team of experts, provide access to all relevant sites and establish a credible domestic investigative mechanism.
 If the government fails to fulfill its promises in this regard, the International Criminal Court and UNSC should be prepared to act to ensure accountability.